Course Information

 Q: What materials must a student have to take the PALS Course?

-A: To take the PALS Course, each student must have access to his/her own PALS Provider Manual before,
+A: To take the PALS Course, each student must have access to his/her own PALS Provider Manual before, during and after the class.
+Back to top

 Teaching PALS